de Broglie-Bohm formulation of Dirac fields: The dBB Interpretation

 The non-relativistic limit is implemented by requiring that boosts be disallowed and that time be excluded as a dimension, so that we are essentially asking that spinors in $(1\!+\!3)$-dimensional space-times be reduced to spinors in $3$-dimensional spaces.
 Hence (\ref{spinor}) must somehow reduce to (\ref{spinorino}).\!
 Writing\! (\ref{spinor}) in standard representation makes us see that it does reduce to (\ref{spinorino}) whenever we have

 as is discussed in \cite{Fabbri:2020ypd}.
 The passage from relativistic cases to non-relativistic cases is not only $\vec{u}\!\rightarrow\!0$ when considering spinors because for them also $\beta\!\rightarrow\!0$ has to be imposed for consistency.
 Lack of doing so will not ensure, even in the rest frame, the non-relativistic limit.
 Henceforth, we may think at $\beta$ as what contains the information on the internal dynamics of spinors.
 Notice however that these two conditions (\ref{nrb}-\ref{nru}) are together equivalent to asking that when written in standard representation the spinor lose its small components \cite{Fabbri:2020ypd}.
 This last is precisely the definition of non-relativistic limit that is commonly used in mathematical physics.
-Notice that the non-relativistic limit has been treated without involving the momentum since we have not identified the momentum yet.
+Notice that the non-relativistic limit has been treated without involving the momentum.